Back to Blog

 Real-time collaboration toolNoWebSockets, conflict resolution, complex state

-The Smart Approach: Prototype with AI, Build with Engineers
+The Smart Approach: Prototype with AI, Production Lift with Engineers

 The founders who get the most value from vibe coding use it strategically.
-They prototype with AI tools to validate ideas quickly and cheaply, then bring in professional developers to build the real product.
-This hybrid approach gives you the speed of AI for exploration and the reliability of human engineering for production.
+They prototype with AI tools to validate ideas quickly and cheaply, then bring in professional developers to harden the code for production.
+This hybrid approach gives you the speed of AI for exploration and the reliability of human engineering for real users.

-You can estimate what that real development costs with our project calculator, or learn more about the difference between vibe coding and hiring a developer.
+You can estimate what development costs with our project calculator, or learn more about the difference between vibe coding and hiring a developer.

 The Bottom Line on Vibe Coding